nikolaybutnik/opencv-notebook/README.md

 This method accepts two parameters:

-- `Window name`: a string respresenting the name of the window in which the image will be displayed.
+- `window_name`: a string respresenting the name of the window in which the image will be displayed.
-- `Source`: the image that will be displayed in the window.
+- `image`: the source image that will be displayed in the window.

 </details>